cjreplogle/BGT-C/help.md

 Why?
 Inflow of mensenchymal stem cells and other growth factors into the scaffolds this software is designed for is critical to fostering a regenerative environment for osteochondral tissue.
 That being said, the singular connected curves maintain superior tensile properties to lattice-based counterparts due to microstructural limitations of thermal cross-linking of the bioink.

-With that word salad out of the way, if there are any issues encountered with this software, reach out to me at replogle.17@buckeyemail.osu.edu (should work until ~2026) and tell me my code is bad.
-(I already know)
+With that word salad out of the way, if there are any issues encountered with this software, reach out to me at replogle.17@buckeyemail.osu.edu (should work until ~2026) and I'll try to help. [^](#bgt-documentation)

 ## Infill Parameters